 Questions of time, several horizons are defined, the occasion to prove once again that the contraction of space-time is not only a view of the mind of a shaggy physicist, because the time that anyone puts the foot to the stirrup, we will be in 2025, and probably not ready:

-• 2029: Review of the period elapsed to extend the obligation to economic operators.
+- 2029: Review of the period elapsed to extend the obligation to economic operators.

 So far, everything is fine, everything is alive and floating in the luminous but blurred limbo of the theory.
 The implementation will be based on several ideas, pillars and priorities:

-• The elimination of paper: A huge mishmash the size of Mary Poppins' purse in which a myriad of IT systems, processes, data models, digital platforms and providers of all kinds are hidden.
-This is the main idea of the new ecosystem that is being created and that, beyond the complexity of the subject, represents an opportunity to harmoniously bring together actors and processes that are sometimes at a standstill in terms of evolution.
-The general idea, formulated in an abrupt manner, could be summarized as follows: "It won't hurt the Flintstone family to have a little modernity, even if it is frightening to put computers everywhere".
+- The elimination of paper: A huge catch-all, the size of Mary Poppins' bag, hiding a myriad of IT systems, processes, data models, digital platforms, and service providers of all kinds.
+This is the central idea behind the new ecosystem that is being created and which, beyond the complexity of the subject, represents an opportunity to harmoniously align players and processes that are sometimes at an impasse in terms of development.
+The general idea, put bluntly, could be summed up as follows: "A little modernity won't hurt the Flintstones, even if it's scary to put IT everywhere."

 A somewhat abrupt conclusion: The outcome and virtues of eFTI depend primarily on the actual gain possible in the switch from paper to digital.
 For the glass half empty, paper is a laborious system and, as a legacy system, it represents a mountain with an unshakeable and almost immovable foundation, while digital runs the risk of becoming a sprawling gas factory.
 The glass is half full and we can see the diaphanous glow of the end of the papivore era and the emergence of an ecosystem where actors are equipped with interoperable tools built on homogeneous procedures.